zer2/fantasy-basketball-optimizer/about/static_explanation.md

 Ideally, player rankings should have some mathematical backbone, which requires a metric quantifying player value.
 The established metric for category leagues is called 'Z-scoring', and it drives the vast majority of ranking lists that I have seen.
 However, when I looked for a mathematical argument explaining why Z-scores are a good choice for fantasy basketball rankings, I could not find one.

 This lack of justification inspired me to lay out a mathematical argument for Z-scores myself, which I put forward in the [paper](https://arxiv.org/abs/2307.02188).
-One surprising wrinkle is that the justification is only appropriate for the "Rotisserie" format.
-When the math is modified for head-to-head formats, a different metric that I call "G-score" pops out as the optimal way to rank players instead.
+One surprising wrinkle is that the justification only works given that player performances are known exactly; otherwise, Z-scores are missing a crucial component.

 I realize that the paper's explanation is incomprehensible to anyone without a background in math.
 To that end, I am providing a simplified version of the argument here, which hopefully will be easier to follow